-Baci di Dama or rather Lady’s Kisses are melt-in-your-mouth hazelnut cookies.
-They’re nestled together with a dollop of dark sinful silky chocolate.
+Baci di Dama are melt-in-your-mouth Italian hazelnut cookies.
+This easy to make recipe is an eggless based dough made with finely ground hazelnuts and nestled together with a dollop of dark sinful and silky chocolate.

 Baci di Dama literally translates to lady’s kisses and these light and delicate hazelnut morsels are one of Italy’s famous cookies.
 They were made popular by the pastry shops of Tortona in the province of Alessandria which is in the Piemonte region of Italy.